Single Use Plastic pickup at Sixth Church

 Action

-• Sixth serves as an active collection point for hard-to-recycle items like electronic waste, snack bag wrappers, CFL bulbs, bottle caps, and batteries.
+- Sixth has served as an active collection point for hard-to-recycle items like electronic waste, snack bag wrappers, CFL bulbs, bottle caps, and batteries.
 We have collected and recycled hundreds of pounds of e-waste.
+(Due to a change in where items can be recycled, the church will no longer be collecting most items.
+Please see the link below for outside resources.)

 Education